ColmBhandal/PhD-Formalilsing-Comhordu/README.md

 The proof found in my thesis has been formalised in Coq.
 However, some of the results in Coq are not proved completely.
 Those are marked as ``Admitted``, meaning we are assuming the results to be true without proof.
 There is more information on this in the future work section below.

+## Warning

+In its current state, this code is not recommended for inclusion in any downstream projects.
+The code contains many ``Admitted`` results which are effectively axioms, and thus there is no guarantee of consistency.
+If various modules of the code were refactored to separate repos e.g. ``StandardResults.v``, then those would be fine for reuse.
+But as of the time of writing, this is not planned.

 ## Repo Roadmap

 All source ``.v`` files can be found in the repo ``src``.
 The folder ``Extras`` contains content which I did not write but needed to include - this was not available through standard import.